 As for flying reindeer, when the reindeer are high on the mushrooms their movements are erratic (but not flying).
 When humans are on the mushrooms however, they have reported taking shamanistic journeys with winged reindeer transporting them to the highest branches of the World Tree.
-Less dramatically, sitting around high on mushrooms, people thought their reindeer were flying before their eyes.
+Less dramatically, sitting around high on mushrooms people may have thought their reindeer were flying before their eyes.

 Isolated from coca leaves, cocaine was widely available in various products during the late 19th and early 20th century.

 The leaves of the coca plant have been chewed for their mild stimulating effects by South Americans for 8,000 years.
 Coca leaves made their way to Europe in the 17th century but the plant became a cash crop in the mid-19th century after German chemist Friedrich Gaedcke used the leaves to isolate the psychoactive alkaloid cocaine in 1855.
 Cocaine is much more potent than the coca leaves on their own, and since Europeans didn’t want to be bothered to chew leaves, manufactured cocaine became quite popular as it could be sold in numerous more easily digestible forms.
 Cocaine was touted as “a stimulant which is peculiarly adapted to elevate the working ability of the body, without any dangerous effect.”

 With the late 19th century being the golden age of patent medicines, cocaine soon found its way into a variety of “cure-all” products.
 It was the new wonder drug and so businesses capitalized on that.
 Vin Mariani was an 1860s drink that combined Bordeaux wine, brandy, sugar, and coca leaves (which became cocaine when mixed with the alcohol).
 It was touted as having a variety of medical benefits and became very popular.
 Looking to make a similar coca-based “brain tonic”, Colonel John Pemberton of Georgia made Pemberton’s French Wine Coca.
 After Georgia enacted local prohibition laws in 1886 he removed the alcohol and created a non-alcoholic version of the drink that became Coca-Cola (which, in 1903, removed the cocaine).